openeuropa/oe_corporate_blocks/README.md

 Both footer blocks will received the proper styling when used in conjunction with the [OpenEuropa Theme](https://github.com/openeuropa/oe_theme/) component, version 2.x.

+### Site specific footer links

+The OpenEuropa Corporate Blocks also allows site builders to display a set of site specific links in the footer.
+Such links can be of two types:

+- Generic links, such as a contact or legal disclaimer link.
+Generic links can be managed at the following page:
+  `/admin/config/footer_link_general`
+- Social media footer links, such as a link to a Facebook page or a Twitter account.
+Social media footer links can be managed at the following page: `/admin/config/footer_link_social`

+Site specific links can be managed by roles having the `Administer site specific footer links` permission.

 ## Installation

 The recommended way of installing the OpenEuropa Corporate Blocks module is via [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).